tarikalaouimhamdi/tarikalaouimhamdi/README.md

 # 👋 Hi, I'm Tarik Alaoui M’hamdi

-## 🚀 iOS Tech Lead & FullStack Developer | 20+ Years of Experience | Software Architect
+##  TECH LEAD & SENIOR iOS DEVELOPER

 Welcome to my GitHub!
-I’m a seasoned developer and tech lead with 20+ years of experience crafting scalable mobile and web applications.

 🎯 As a Senior Developer and Tech Lead, I have over 20 years of experience in mobile (iOS) and fullstack web development.